 Have a go on 2 wheels in a fun included biking excursion with the group and get familiar with the waterfront neighborhoods.
 Your Local Guide will give you an insider’s view on this colorful town, and take you to many of Miami’s signature sites like Casa Casuarina (Versace Mansion), the Bass Art Museum and the Holocaust Memorial before winding down with something cool to drink at Miami’s Marina.

-Before you hit the shops, get some pointers about where to head from your Tour Manager, who knows Miami’s ins and outs.
+Before you hit the shops, get some pointers about where to head from your Tour Manager, who knows the ins and outs of Miami.
 For shopping in style, stroll through the outdoor shopping promenade of the Lincoln Road mall and for bargains, head to Espanola Way.
 Tonight, live a slice of the high life and party it up Miami style out on the water in our optional harbor party cruise.

 - Wander through vibrant Art Deco period architecture & party like a rockstar in a city famous for it's nightlife